pizzajsdev/preact-ssr-fastify-vite/README.md

 # Vite Preact + Fastify SSR Template

 A template for a Preact + Fastify + SSR + Vite Environment API project.
+This is more a Proof of Concept to showcase what can you do with Vite's Environment API, e.g. having an entrypoint and different build per environment.

 This repository contains a **minimal full‑stack Preact SSR scaffold** built on top of the latest Vite _Environment API_ (Vite 6/7).
 It demonstrates how to create a small Remix-like (aka.
 React Router v7) framework with file‑based routing,